ayushraut2111/song-dashboard/readme.txt

 8. After this your frontend and backend both are started and running

 9. To open the audio dashboard go to localhost 3000 and you can get the app.

+10. To login in Django admin panel:-

+ID="admin"
+password="admin"